Code

 ctb <- coeftable(mdl_kls)

-plot_cp(ctb)Figure 2.3 shows the child penalty estimates using the specification in Kleven, Landais, and Søgaard (2019).1 The estimates show a clear negative effect on wages after childbirth, consistent with the true data generating process where childbirth causes a human capital depreciation of 3 years.
-However, we can also observe some “pre-trends” before childbirth.
-This is likely due to the fact that this specification compares the labor market outcomes across individuals with different ages at first childbirth.
-As we see in Figure 2.2, individuals with later childbirth tend to have higher wages even before childbirth, which produces a selection bias in the estimates.
+Figure 2.3 shows the child penalty estimates using the specification in Kleven, Landais, and Søgaard (2019).1 The estimates show a clear negative effect on wages after childbirth, consistent with the true data generating process where childbirth causes a human capital depreciation of 3 years.
+However, we can observe negative pre-trends before childbirth: the coefficients decline from \(k = -3\) to \(k = -1\).
+This arises because Equation 2.1 is a cross-sectional comparison across individuals with different event ages \(A\) within the same age and year cell.
+As shown in Figure 2.2, the group heterogeneity \(U_g\) affects both the timing of childbirth and wage levels: groups with higher \(U_g\) tend to have later childbirth and higher wages.
+The not-yet-treated individuals (\(k = -\infty\)), who tend to come from groups with higher \(U_g\), serve as the baseline.
+Since Equation 2.1 does not control for this group-level heterogeneity, the comparison mixes selection effects with the treatment effect, producing a spurious pre-trend.

 Two-Way Fixed Effects

-Since Kleven, Landais, and Søgaard (2019)’s specification is cross-sectional comparison, another approach is to utilize the panel structure of the data and estimate the child penalty as a two-way fixed effects event study:
+Since Kleven, Landais, and Søgaard (2019)’s specification is a cross-sectional comparison, another approach is to utilize the panel structure of the data and estimate the child penalty as a two-way fixed effects event study:

-\[ Y_{g, i, t} = \alpha_{g, i} + \lambda_t + \sum_{k \neq -1} \beta_k \mathbb{1}\{t - E_{g, i} = k\} + \varepsilon_{g, i, t}, \]
+\[ Y_{g, i, t} = \alpha_{g, i} + \lambda_t + \sum_{k \neq -1, -\infty} \beta_k \mathbb{1}\{t - E_{g, i} = k\} + \varepsilon_{g, i, t}, \]

-mdl_uc <- feols(Y ~ i(k, ref = -1) | id + t, data = df)
+mdl_uc <- feols(Y ~ i(k, ref = c(-1, -Inf)) | id + t, data = df)

 ctb <- coeftable(mdl_uc)